Mail & Deliveries

 Residence halls are locked 24 hours a day, and they do not have traditional street addresses.
 This makes person-to-person delivery of flowers, balloons, cupcakes and other fresh surprises difficult.
 If you are planning such a delivery, please ensure someone on campus (your student or a friend/roommate) is available at the time and location of the delivery.

 - All letters, magazines, postcards and non-tracked items are delivered to students' mailboxes which students check at their convenience.
 One mailbox is shared with all occupants of a room, whether that room is a double or a triple.

-- Most mailboxes are in your building - but Alma Clark Glass and Ridgeway Beta mailboxes are located at the Ridge neighborhood desk.
+- Most mailboxes are in your building - but Alma Clark Glass, Ridgeway Beta and Ridgeway Gamma mailboxes are located at the Ridge neighborhood desk.
 Buchanan Towers and Buchanan Towers East mailboxes are located at the Buchanan Towers desk.

-- Alma Clark Glass/Ridgeway beta residents: letters, magazines and other non-tracked items are held behind the Ridge desk.
+- Alma Clark Glass/Ridgeway Beta & Gamma residents: letters, magazines and other non-tracked items are held behind the Ridge desk.
 Buchanan Towers/Buchanan Towers East residents: letters, magazines and other non-tracked items are held behind the Buchanan Towers desk.
 Residents can request their items at the desk during desk hours.